scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

 **Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
-Each ISD MUST have at least one Core AS.
+Each ISD has at least one Core AS.

 **Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
 TRCs also contain ISD-specific policies.

 **Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 As a consequence, authoritative ASes also start the announcement of a TRC update.

 **Base TRC**: A base TRC is a trust root configuration (TRC) that other parties trust axiomatically.
 In other words, trust for a base TRC is assumed, not derived from another cryptographic object.
-Each ISD MUST create and sign a base TRC when the ISD is established.
+ISD operators create and sign a base TRC when the ISD is established.
 A base TRC is either the first TRC of the ISD or the result of a trust reset.

 **TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
 The initial TRC is a special case of the base TRC where the number of the ISD is assigned.